Top tips for cyclists

 A new route for cyclists and horse riders through the Chilterns

 Lots of cyclists and horse riders are interested in riding the Trail but they cannot follow stretches of Trail in the Chilterns that are public footpath, totaling 22 miles.
+This is an area that played a leading role in the development of off-road cycling so we are keen to maximise opportunities for cyclists here.
 To address this, the Ridgeway Partnership aims to create a Ridgeway Riding Route in the Chilterns, following the example of the South Downs Way National Trail.

 The Ridgeway Partnership is working with the British Horse Society and Cycling UK to realise the ambition to make it possible for cyclists and horseriders to enjoy a good quality route between Overton Hill and Ivinghoe Beacon, just as walkers currently do.